XRPL-Labs/Nop.Plugin.ExternalAuth.Xumm/README.md

 #### API Credentials
 First you need to configure the API Key and Secret found of the Application credentials section at the [Developer Dashboard](https://apps.xumm.dev/).

-#### Redirect URL
+#### Redirect URI
-Update the Redirect URI's list at the Application details section of the [Developer Dashboard](https://apps.xumm.dev/) with the Redirect URL shown at the plugin configuration page.
+Update the Redirect URI's list at the Application details section of the [Developer Dashboard](https://apps.xumm.dev/) with the Redirect URI's shown at the plugin configuration page.

 ## Step 4: Static Email addresses
 After a successful sign in the email address returned by the Xumm OAuth2 platform will allow emails to be received for 10 minutes after the successful login.